 He got selected for Harvard University’s Youth Leadership program, Youth Lead the Change.
 He even got selected for the summer school Strategic Management program the London School of Economics and Political Science offered.
 Despite his goals being delayed, Ishan still obtained outstanding achievements.

-move forward, with our guidance.
+There were a few bumps in Ishan’s journey.
+Yet he learned to move forward, with our guidance.
 Education can be sought at any time, anywhere.
 When one door closes, another one opens up.
 We were glad to help Ishan along his non-conventional journey, and are sure that he will reach new heights as he grows older.